‘Destiny 2’ Thoughts On New Public Events, Infinite Forest, And More From Second Livestream

 The debate over the value of the Destiny 2 token economy does not appear to be going away anytime soon.
 Bungie has mentioned changes in the economy recently but has not gone into great specificity yet.

-Still, the event at least looks interesting at first glance and the two chests at the heroic level will mean a greater chance to earn more powerful Legendary and Exotic loot.
+Still, the event at least looks interesting at first glance, and the two chests at the heroic level will mean a greater chance to earn more powerful Legendary and Exotic loot.
 However, it will be interesting to see if the new public event will have any variations or else it will quickly get old.

 The Forge and Prophecies

 As previously covered, the Lighthouse will see the addition of a forge and a wall of weapons to track 11 new end-game weapons that will be available when completing the Destiny 2: Curse of Osiris campaign.
-Brother Vance will have three Prophecies, or quests, available for players every week.
+Brother Vance will have three Prophecies (quests) available for players every week.
 These send players out to acquire specific items by completing events like strikes, public events, crucible matches, and the new heroic adventures.

 These items will be placed in your Destiny 2 characters inventory where they can be used to fulfill the requirements of the Prophecy.
 The Prophecy can then be turned into Brother Vance where he gives back a fulfilled Prophecy that can be used at the Forge to craft a new weapon.